AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-domain-name-with-adobe-managed-cdn.md

 You have two options:

-- Using `openssl` command-line tool - you can generate a private key and a Certificate Signing Request (CSR) for your site domain.
-To request a signed certificate submit the CSR to a Certificate Authority (CA).
+1. Use the `openssl` command-line tool to generate a private key and a Certificate Signing Request (CSR) for your site domain.
+To request a signed certificate, submit the CSR to a Certificate Authority (CA).

-- Your hosting team provides the required private key and signed certificate for your site.
+1. Your hosting team provides the required private key and signed certificate for your site.

 Let's review the steps for the first option.